quad-damage/r1d-quad-loader/README.md

 ## In the future

 Automatically generate the ``scripts/vscript/mp/_mapspawn_mp.nut`` by pulling R1Delta/CORE and editing it.
-This way, people won't have insane issues in the future when they run an outdated version of quad-loader. :-)
+This way, people won't have insane issues in the future when they run an outdated version of quad-loader beacuse I didn't manually copy over the ``_mapspawn_mp.nut``. :-)

-It's 2AM and I have to go to work, ok?
+It's 2AM and I have to go to work tomorrow, ok?